Mozart and scatology: Medical accounts

 An early 20th-century observer who suspected that Mozart's scatological materials could be interpreted by psychological pathologies was the Austrian writer Stefan Zweig, who amassed a large collection of musical manuscripts.
 His collection included the Bäsle letters (at the time, unpublished) as well as the autographs of Mozart's scatological canons "Difficile lectu" and "O du eselhafter Peierl".
 Zweig sent copies of the Bäsle letters to the psychiatrist Sigmund Freud with the following suggestion:

 Freud apparently declined Zweig's suggestion.
 As Schroeder notes, later psychobiographers seized on the letters as evidence for psychopathological tendencies in Mozart.

 Some authors in the 1990s interpreted the material as evidence that Mozart had Tourette syndrome (TS).
 Simkin catalogued the scatological letters and compared their frequencies with similar vulgarisms from other members of Mozart's family—they are far more frequent.
-The scatological materials were combined by Simkin with biographical accounts from Mozart's own time that suggested that Mozart suffered from the tics characteristic of Tourette syndrome.
-His claim was picked up by newspapers worldwide, causing an international sensation, and internet websites have fueled the speculation.
+The scatological materials were combined by Simkin with biographical accounts from Mozart's own time that suggested that Mozart had tics characteristic of TS.
+His claim was picked up by newspapers worldwide, causing an international sensation, and internet websites fueled the speculation.

-While often discussed, the Mozart/Tourette hypothesis has failed to sway mainstream opinion on this issue.
-Indeed, German psychiatrist Thomas Kammer (2007) states that the work proposing the hypothesis has been "promptly and harshly" criticized.
+German psychiatrist Thomas Kammer (2007) states that the work proposing that Mozart had TS has been "promptly and harshly" criticized.
 The critical commentary asserts both medical misdiagnosis and errors of Mozart scholarship.
 Kammer concluded that "Tourette's syndrome is an inventive but implausible diagnosis in the medical history of Mozart".
 Evidence of motor tics was found lacking and the notion that involuntary vocal tics are transferred to the written form was labeled "problematic".
 Neurologist and author Oliver Sacks published an editorial disputing Simkin's claim, and the Tourette Syndrome Association pointed out the speculative nature of this information.
 No Tourette's syndrome expert or organization has voiced concurrence that there is credible evidence to conclude that Mozart had Tourette's.
 One TS specialist stated that "although some websites list Mozart as an individual who had Tourette's or OCD, it's not clear from the descriptions of his behavior that he actually had either".

 Coatman, who supports a social and philological explanation of Mozart's scatology, has suggested that such retrospective diagnoses reveal a problem with the perusal of letters as a genre.
-Following ethicist Osamu Muramoto,. she states that "retrospecive diagnosis can be challenged not only on an epistemic level but also on the ontological and ethical ones".
+Following ethicist Osamu Muramoto, she states that "retrospecive diagnosis can be challenged not only on an epistemic level but also on the ontological and ethical ones".
 She notes that by projecting modern sensibilities back onto the letters, scholars from a range of fields have "failed to understand the historical context, language usage of eighteenth-century Salzburg, and indeed, the personality of Mozart".